-New York bans transgender discrimination, conversion therapy
+New York enacts law to ban transgender discrimination

 ALBANY, N.Y.
 (AP) — New York state added gender identity and gender expression to the state’s anti-discrimination law Friday, making it illegal to deny people a job, housing, education or public accommodations because they are transgender.

 Democratic Gov. Andrew Cuomo signed the measure into law in Manhattan at the Lesbian, Gay, Bisexual & Transgender Center.
-He also signed legislation prohibiting conversion therapy, in which a therapist tries to change a person’s sexual orientation.
+He also signed legislation prohibiting conversion therapy for minors, in which a therapist tries to change a young person’s sexual orientation.

 Both bills passed last week after being blocked for years in the state Senate by Republican lawmakers.
 That changed when Democrats won control of the chamber in November.